 - You’re a doctor or dentist and are coming to the UK to take a clinical attachment or observer post

-- You want to take the Professional and Linguistic Assessment Board (PLAB) test or sit the Objective Structured Clinical Examination (OSCE)
+- Do you want to take the Professional and Linguistic Assessment Board (PLAB) test or sit the Objective Structured Clinical Examination (OSCE)

 - You want to get funding to start, take over, join or run a business in the UK